 You don’t learn about it in art school.

-I many find artists don’t bother or have ways to track metrics about their business.
+I find artists don’t bother or have ways to track metrics about their business.
 It is understandable.
-Determining what is important and then finding ways to track them is not easy.
+Determining what is essential and then finding ways to track them is not easy.

-The show gives viewers a world-class education on how to assess a company’s future prospects.
+The show gives viewers a world-class education on how to assess a company’s prospects.
 The sharks ask many questions fast.
-The need to know the cost of manufacturing, retail and wholesale prices, and other costs.
-They want to know what is the cost to acquire a new customer, and the customer retention.
+They need to know the cost of manufacturing, retail and wholesale prices, and other expenses.
+Plus, they want to know what is the cost to acquire a new customer and the customer retention.
 They assess other resources and then decide if they can invest and earn a profit.

 The sharks don’t always ask about lifetime customer value because startups don’t have enough history.
 It does come up when established businesses are pitching to them.
 It gives them valuable insight into the potential profitability and longevity of the company.
 Knowing these things will do the same for you.

 First, let’s look at the two categories of those who buy art:

 Successful artists sell to both types of buyers.
 Sometimes they use different marketing methods to find them.
 I believe artists need to develop as many relationships with art collectors as possible.
 It is a key to your success.
 You should not ignore other ways to get to market.
 They are also important, but should not be top priority over building a direct buying collector base.

 Collectors are essential because they represent potential sales of many pieces to the same person.
 They also are your best source for referrals to other collectors, or to opportunities that would not be open to you otherwise.
 A devoted fan may make introductions to people who can make a significant impact on your career.
 You don’t get this from the casual art buyer.

 Most important is the more direct buying collectors you have, the less you are reliant on third-party distribution.
 The bigger the pool of collectors who buy from you, the greater control you have of your career.
 Taking control and making more money has universal appeal.